dustinpfister/blog_posts/_posts/js-array.md

 This is a post on javaScript arrays, as such it is important to have at least some starting background with javaScript as this is not a getting started post on javaScript in general.
 If you are completely new to javaScript it might be a good idea to start with my [getting started with javaScript post](/2018/11/27/js-getting-started/), or some other alternative.
 However if you have at least some background with javaScript, but want to learn more about arrays in general, then this might prove to be a good read.

-In this section I will be starting out with some very imple examples of arrays that should work okay in most javaScript environments.
+In this section I will be starting out with some very simple examples of arrays that should work okay in most javaScript environments.
 In later sections in this post I will be getting into the various topics that I am touching base on here in further detail.

 ### The source code examples are on Github